Creator Pricing Engine

 Using the Influencer Rate Calculator, their typical sponsored post rate could easily range between $600 and $1,500 per post on platforms like Instagram or TikTok.
 If that specific creator secures just four brand deals per month, they could generate over $4,000 in monthly revenue from sponsorships alone.

-Actually, the biggest mistake creators make is giving away their content rights for free.
-If a brand wants to use your video in a Facebook Ad, they must pay for Usage Rights.
-Furthermore, if they want to run ads directly through your account—a highly effective process known as allowlisting—you should charge an additional fee.
-Allowlisting typically commands a 20% to 50% premium on top of your base rate because the brand is leveraging your “Social Proof” to drive their sales.
+The biggest mistake creators make is giving away their content rights for free.
+If a brand wants to run ads directly through your account—a practice known as whitelisting or creator licensing—you must charge an additional fee.
+Whitelisting typically commands a 30% to 100% premium on top of your base rate because the brand is leveraging your “Social Proof” to drive their sales.

-The Math Behind the Influencer Rate Calculator: Understanding CPM
+The Math Behind the Influencer Rate Calculator: Enterprise Metrics

-Our pricing engine starts with a baseline CPM and then applies multipliers based on your specific statistics:
+Our pricing engine starts with a baseline CPM and then applies multipliers based on your specific statistics, including Reach, Engagement, Platform, and highly specific Niches (like Finance or Jungian Psychology).

 How to Negotiate Brand Deals Like a Pro